 The solution isn’t less lawyers (thankfully) but it is for Licensees to engage lawyers that understand the Licensee’s business, its customers and its people.

-I would suggest that the reason why RG146.22, while well-known and established, is so often overlooked is because it requires more than a legal or compliance perspective; it requires an understanding of the business, the context in which it operates, the processes, systems, people and infrastructure.
+I’d suggest that the reason why RG146.22, while well-known and established, is so often overlooked is because it requires more than a legal or compliance perspective; it requires an understanding of the business, the context in which it operates, the processes, systems, people and infrastructure.